Fisac/GP18-Git/README.md

 # GP18-Git
 Welcome to github!
-Today we will teach you all you need to know in order to become a true git-master, like noone ever was!
+Today we will teach you all you need to know in order to become a true git-master, like no one ever was!